Ch1h5ah/untrunc/README.md

 delete '**-lz**' in command line if you see such error like '**ld returned 1 exit status**'

 ### How to use
-●`  cd /home/YourUserName/untrunc-master`change directory to untrunc-master
+●`  cd /home/YourUserName/untrunc-master`change directory to /untrunc-master/

 ●`  ./untrunc /home/YourUserName/good.mp4 /home/YourUserName/bad.mp4`the 'bad.mp4' is what you need to restore,and the 'good.mp4' is reference which have the same or similar infomation compared with 'bad.mp4'.finally ,you will get a fixed mp4 file called 'bad.mp4_fixed.mp4'